XcessivePupil/Bookstore-Database---JDBC/README.md

 Using plotly, I was able to easily and neatly graph all the datasets within the Happiness index.

-One of PLotly intersting features is the ability to label datapoints and have the label appear only when the user hovers their mouse over the point.
+One of Plotly's interesting features is the ability to label datapoints and have the label appear only when the user hovers their mouse over the point.

 This allows one to interact with the graph and see exactly which countries represent each datapoint in the given graphs.

 The program is named: PlotlyGraphs.py